fknauf/ise-recorder/README.md

 This is a fairly simple web-based lecture recorder.
 Recordings are stored on the client-side in the browser's OPFS.

-There's optional support for a post-processing backend server, configurable in the environment variable `ISE_RECORD_API_URL`.
-If it is set, the recorded streams will be posted there chunk by chunk and the server notified to start post-processing when the recording stops.
+There's optional support for a post-processing backend server.
+If enabled, the recorded streams will be posted there chunk by chunk and the server notified to start post-processing when the recording stops.
+The backend can authenticate users against an OpenID Connect service or run without authentication.
+The latter is only advisable in small private-network deployments where everyone in the network is trusted, of course.
+You don't want the whole Internet to be able to write to your server and schedule compute-heavy jobs.
+You know how those guys are.

 Video streams can be marked as main or overlay, and post-processing consists of overlaying the overlay stream (usually the speaker on a webcam) over the main